chegele/Batch-Processor/README.md

 ### **execute**
 The location for your application / processing logic.
 This function will receive 1 parameter, which is a single iteration from the list set in the prepareMainThread function.
 This item will be available to you so that it can be processed however necessary.
 This function will continue to be called after each return until all of the configured iterable items have been executed with this function.

+### **onBatchComplete**
+Optionally allows you to define what your application should do once all batch processing has been completed.

 ## Configuration